An algebraic model for rational torus-equivariant spectra: Diagrams of rings and modules

 \section{Diagrams of rings and modules}

-Throughout this paper we consider categories of modules over diagrams of rings in two contexts: differential graded modules over DGAs and module spectra over ring spectra.
-In this section we introduce the relevant model structures and begin the discussion of cells and changing diagram shapes.
-In the last subsection, \ref{subsec:diagstrategy}, we briefly outline how these concepts figure in the the following sections.
+Throughout this paper we consider categories of modules over diagrams of rings in three contexts: differential graded modules over DGAs, module spectra over ring spectra, and module $G$-spectra over ring $G$-spectra.
+In this section we describe the context and the basic Quillen equivalences arising from a pullback diagram of rings.
+These and related results are discussed more fully and proved in \cite{diagrammodcats}.